 Please keep in mind that the decisions taken by the selection committee are final, and not subject to appeals.

 To receive a grant:

-If your application is selected on 18/03 or 15/04, please keep in mind that there are a few requirements for you to receive the grant:
+If your application is selected, please keep in mind that there are a few requirements for you to receive the grant: